PaoloMissier/CSC8101-assignment-students-2019-20/docs/README.md

 ## Task 3.
 [10 marks]

 Produce a small-scale version of the ```ratings.csv``` file, by downsampling it so it includes 27,000 unique users, and _all ratings given by those users_.
-Note that you cannot simply randomly sample the ratings file, instead you need to create a set of users, sample 10% of them, and then collect all of their ratings from the _ratings_ dataset.
+Note that you cannot simply randomly sample the ratings file, instead you need to create a set of users, sample 27,000, and then collect all of their ratings from the _ratings_ dataset.
 Save this as a ```parquet```, a binary format that is much faster to load than csv.

 Call this ```ratings-small.parquet```.
 This is the dataset you will use for the remainder of the couresework.